burrsutter/docker_tutorial/readme.md

     docker rm `docker ps -a -q`
     ````

     >  the back ticks are important!
+You might also need to "stop" or "kill" any containers that are running and will not remove.

     ````
-    You might also need to "stop" or "kill" any containers that are running and will not remove.

-    docker ps
+    docker ps -a
     docker stop CONTAINER_ID
     docker kill CONTAINER_ID
     ````